ZjzMisaka/OMSPL/README.md

 Software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-You can do anything you want to do with the software, source code or documents covered by this license, as long as you comply with the following conditions:
+You may do anything you want to do with the software, source code or documents covered by this license, as long as you comply with the following conditions:

         For this license
-0. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software, but you can modify the appendix section.
+0. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software, but you may modify the appendix section.
 1. You may not remove this license unless it causes inconvenience.
 If you decide to remove it, you must comply with the 'Main restrictions' once more